redhat-developer/odo/docs/cli-reference.md

 Create a new component to deploy on OpenShift.

-If component name is not provided, component type value will be used for the name.
+If the component name is not provided, then the component type value will also be used as the name.

-By default, builder images will be used from the current namespace.
+By default, builder images from the current namespace will be used.
 You can explicitly supply a namespace by using: odo create namespace/name:version
-If version is not specified by default, latest wil be chosen as the version.
+If version is not specified, latest wil be chosen as the version.

 A full list of component types that can be deployed is available using: 'odo catalog list'